zootedb0t/dwm/README.md

 # Requirements

-In order to build dwm you need the Xlib header files.
-In addition to this use may need to install some additional dependencies.
+In order to build dwm you need the `Xlib` header files.
+In addition to this use may need to install some additional dependencies like `XCB` header files for `swallow` patch.

 - [Nerd Font](https://github.com/ryanoasis/nerd-fonts) - I personally like JetBrains font.
 You can use whatever you like.
 Don't use monospace fonts they tend to make icon smaller.
 - [picom](https://github.com/yshui/picom) - Compositor for X11 window.